 throughout the curriculum in the major and minor programs of all three colleges.

 The General Education Assessment Plan was approved by the University Senate and SACC.
 It can be found on page 8 of the new General Education proposal.
+A pilot of the proposed programmatic assessment instruments is being run during AY 2014-15 to help ensure an effective implementation in Fall 2015.

 The FYEP will, for all intents and purposes, be integrated and expanded into the new Gen